willard-yuan/pcvwithpython/chapter2.md

 import os
 import urllib
 import urlparse
+from PCV.tools.imtools import get_imlist
+from pylab import *
+from PIL import  Image

 #change the longitude and latitude here
 #here is the longitude and latitude for Oriental Pearl